BitCraftToolBox/brico/README.md

 More information on the data and bindings used to read them can be found in the other repositories of [this org](https://github.com/BitCraftToolBox) or the [BitCraft Datamining Discord](https://discord.gg/DzWmy6UrRm).

-Eventually, some backend features might be added, especially concerning getting data from the live servers, though this is low on the priority list as I'd like to capture as much as the static data as possible first.

 Brico's Toolbox is released under the [AGPL v3](LICENSE.txt).